unisdr/delta/_docs/License/INDEX.md

 ## License Status

-DTS is currently evaluating the implementation of the Apache License 2.0, as recommended in the license recommendation document.
+DELTA Resilience is currently evaluating the implementation of the Apache License 2.0, as recommended in the license recommendation document.
 This license has been selected for its patent protection, international deployment suitability, and alignment with DPG requirements.

 ## Available Documents